wksinha/algorithm-template-library/README.md

 Auxiliary templates for efficient, convenient I/O.

 ## Sorting
-A comparative analysis of various sorting algorithms.
+A comparative analysis of sorting algorithms.

 ## Pattern Matching
-A comparative analysis of various pattern matching algorithms.
+A comparative analysis of pattern matching algorithms.

 ## Modular Integers
 A basic modular arithmetic library.